Tips for a Successful Short Sale

 If you owe more on your house than it’s worth and it’s time for you to sell, getting your mortgage lender to agree to a short sale might be the perfect solution for you.

 The short sale process is basically selling a house for less than the remaining mortgage balance.
 The potential benefits of a short sale are not just for the seller, lender, or buyer.
 All three may benefit from this sort of arrangement.

 What can you do to make sure that your short sale is smooth sailing?
 Read on for tips for a successful short sale.

 Learn About Short Sale Laws

-Get a feel for potential legal ramifications of the short sale process before you decide to pursue one.
+Get a feel for the potential legal ramifications of the short sale process before you decide to pursue one.

 It’s important to understand what the laws surrounding short sales mean for you.
-In some instances, people who have gotten lenders to agree to short sales are hit later with a deficiency judgement demanding they pay the difference in the price paid for the home and the loan balance.
+In some instances, people who have gotten lenders to agree to short sales are hit later with a deficiency judgment demanding they pay the difference in the price paid for the home and the loan balance.

-Be sure to ask your short sale real estate agent or the company handling the sale of your home if you have any questions about this.
+Be sure to ask your short-sale real estate agent or the company handling the sale of your home if you have any questions about this.

 Know That the First Answer Isn’t Always Final